 Gene has counseled biotech, chemical and pharmaceutical clients on a variety of issues.
 He has experience in a number of technological areas, including small and large molecule pharmaceuticals, genomics, proteomics, therapeutic antibodies, therapeutic biologics, gene therapies, recombinant DNA, antimicrobial therapies, immunoassays, formulations, pharmaceutical compounding, transgenic animals, diagnostics, personalized health care, medical devices, fertilizers, polymers, cleaning materials and cosmetics.

-Additionally, Gene has represented clients on drug product exclusivities, investigational new drug applications, new drug applications and abbreviated new drug applications, safe harbor, biosimilars, life-cycle management, target clearance, Hatch-Waxman issues and Orange Book patent matters.
+Additionally, Gene has represented clients on pharmaceutical regulatory matters such as drug product exclusivities, investigational new drug applications, new drug applications and abbreviated new drug applications, safe harbor, biosimilars, Hatch-Waxman issues and Orange Book patent matters.

 Gene is a former senior counsel at Roche Pharmaceuticals, where he was the primary U.S. patent attorney in the metabolic and cardiovascular diseases and disorders therapeutic areas.
 He also counseled in the oncology and central nervous system areas.